SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 Write a Blog post (~200 Words) regarding one of the following topics.
 In the blog post, include the reference as citation blog content.

-- How 'git' is different from 'subversion'
+- How _Git_ is different from _Subversion_
-- Why 'trunk-based development' has become popular than 'gitflow' branching strategy
+- Why _Trunk-based development_ has become popular than _GitFlow_ branching strategy
 - How _Facebook Engineering Team_ use Git patterns
-- What are 'conventional commits' and how can it save time
+- What are _Conventional Commits_ and how can it save time

 ---